The Pandemic Cost Retirement Savers a Lot, but Taught This Valuable Lesson

 Who suffered the most?
 According to the study, savers got hurt worse than retirees (44% vs. 22%).

-It’s possible retirees generally had their savings invested more conservatively, so the market crash had less effect on them.
+It’s possible retirees generally had their savings invested more conservatively, so the economic crash had less effect on them.
 Whether or not that’s true, retirees are able to fall back on Social Security and Medicare (and 78% own their own homes).

 Pre-retirees, on the other hand, are worried about more than just another bad year for stocks.
 Health-care costs, including long-term care, is the number one concern for 2/3 of pre-retirees.